skorasaurus/carto-manual/carto_manual.md

 <ajashton> down side is that `x AND (y OR z)` has to instead be `(x AND Y) OR (x AND z)`
 <ajashton> (not in that syntax, tho)

-You can also use negatives as a selector in carto, by using: !=
+You can also use negatives as a selector in carto, by using: ``` != ``` For example, the following code will select all items(?) that DO NOT have a value of National Park OR National Park & Preserve by:
 ``` [display_designation != 'National Park'][display_designation != 'National Park & Preserve'] ```

 (display_designation is the name of a row in your data )

+(Note: This selection could also be done through a POSTGRESQL layer if you're using it).
+If you are using POSTGRESQL, writing a query (query, may not be the correct term), is preferred because it will be quicker in rendering speed.

 As stated earlier, you want your layers to only include the data that you want to select.